microsoft/clrmd/doc/GettingStarted.md

 ## A non-linear heap walk

-The approach above is a good way to to walk every object on the heap.
+The approach above is a good way to walk every object on the heap.
 But what if you want to only walk a subset of objects?
 For example, let's say you have an object and you want to know all of the objects it points to, and all the objects those point to, and so on.
 This is what we call the `!objsize` algorithm.

 If you are not familiar with `!objsize` in SOS, this command takes an object as a parameter and counts the number of objects it keeps alive as well as reports the total size of all objects the given object keeps alive.
 Given an object, you can enumerate all objects it points to using `ClrType.Enumerate` object references.
 Here is an example of implementing this: